Gankra/thesis/thesis.md

 At the other extreme of the spectrum we find paranoia.
 Paranoid designs represent a distrust so deep that things must be taken away so as to eliminate the problem *a priori*.
-In practice, paranoia is primarily practiced at compile-time, but is not necessarily so.
-It also represents several incredibly well-accepted techniques, as well as various fringe techniques.

-The two champions of this perspective are static typing and garbage collection.
-Static typing declares that a program must prove that it doesn't just execute random instructions on random bits in order to be allowed to run.
-Garbage collection, on the other hand, restricts the programmer's ability to manage memory.
-Both of these techniques are paranoid because they eliminate certain classes of error by simply taking things away from the programmer.
+There are two major families of paranoid practices: omissions and static checking.

+Omissions represent pieces of functionality that could have been provided or used, but were deemed too error-prone.
+The much-maligned `goto` is perhaps the most obvious instance of a paranoid omission, but it's not the most interesting.
+The most interesting omission is the ability to manually free memory which all garbage collected languages effectively reject.
+Some less popular examples include always-nullable pointers (Haskell, Swift?, Rust), concurrency (JavaScript), and side-effects (pure functional programming).

+Static checking consists of verifying a program has certain properties at compile-time.
+Static typing is the most well-accepted of these practices, requiring every piece of data in the program to have a statically known type.
+Various static lints for dubious behaviours fall into this category, including lints for code style.
+Static paranoia also includes more exotic systems like dependent-typing, which expresses requirements on runtime values (such as `x < y`) at the type level.

 The primary benefit of paranoid practices is maximum safety.
 Ideally, a paranoid solution doesn't just handle a problem, it *eliminates* that problem.
-For instance, garbage collection completely eliminates dangling pointers.
-The very existence of a pointer guarantees that its referent is allocated.
-This is of course assuming several other restrictions to the programming environment that we will not dwell on, but it's worth noting that having a garbage collector is not sufficient to make such a guarantee.
+For instance, taking away memory freeing completely eliminates the use-after-free, because there is no after free (garbage collection being "only" an optimization).
+Similarly, a lack of concurrency eliminates race conditions, because it's impossible to race.
+Lints may completely eliminate specific mistakes, or simply reduce their probability by catching common or obvious instances.
+Dependent typing can prove that an index is in bounds, eliminating the need to check.

 The cost of this safety is control.
-Paranoid practices point to the pervasive problems that giving a programmer control leads to, and simply declare that this is why we can't have nice things.
+Paranoid practices point to the pervasive problems that control leads to, and declare that this is why we can't have nice things.
 It's worth noting that this loss of control does not necessarily imply a loss in performance.
 In fact, quite the opposite can be true: an optimizing compiler can use the fact that certain things are impossible to produce more efficient programs.
 However paranoid practices do generally take away a programmer's ability to directly construct an optimized implementation.
-Rather one must carefully craft their program so that it happens to be optimized in the desired manner.
+Instead one must carefully craft their program so that it happens to be optimized in the desired manner.
+In some cases this may be impossible.

-The ergonomic impact of paranoid practices is tricky subject.
+The ergonomic impact of paranoid practices is a tricky subject.
 For the most part, paranoid practices err on the side of producing false negatives.
-Better to eliminate some good programs than allow bad programs to exist.
-This suggests a loss of ergonomics in some cases.
-Static analyses in particular can prevent one from temporarily making aspects of the program incorrect while exploring unrelated aspects.
-On the other hand, paranoia can be liberating.
-Not having to worry about certain classes of error means the programmer can be reckless in their exploration of the program-space.
-In extreme cases, getting the program to compile at all is a proof that a correct solution has been found.
-Garbage collection in particular is frequently praised for its ergonomic benefits.
-Embracing paranoia is liberating precisely because it means not having to worry about the problem anymore.
-If you collect your own rainwater, who cares what's being put in the water supply?

-Garbage collection is the greatest success story in the history of paranoid practices.
-It completely dominates the modern programming landscape, with C and C++ as the only really notable defectors.
-Most other paranoid practices live in a contentious state.
-The merit of static typing is hotly debated, and it has been rejected by many popular languages such as JavaScript, Python, Ruby, and PHP.
-Like any really good piece of paranoia, many look upon it and see something baseless or perhaps simply not worth the pain.
-Fringe paranoias like dependent typing face an even greater uphill battle, and may never see serious mainstream usage.
+Better to eliminate some good programs than allow bad programs to exist!
+This can lead to frustration if one wishes to produce a program they believe to be a false negative.

+Omissions are generally much more well-accepted in this regard, particularly when an alternative is provided that handles common cases.
+The absence of manual free is quite popular because freeing memory is purely annoying book-keeping.
+Freeing memory has no inherent semantic value, it's just necessary to avoid exhausting system resources.
+The fact that garbage collection just magically frees memory for you is pretty popular, as evidenced by its dominance of the programming language landscape (C and C++ being notable defectors).
+However some omissions can be too large to bear.
+Few systems are designed in a pure-functional manner.

+Static checking, on the other hand, is much more maligned.
+It's easy to forgive an omission, particularly if one isn't even aware that an omission occurred (how many programmers are even aware of goto these days?).
+Static checks on the other hand are active and in the programmer's face.
+They may continuously nag the programmer to do a better job, or even prevent the program from building altogether.
+Static typing, one of the less controversial strategies, is rejected by many popular languages (JavaScript, Python, Ruby).
+Dependent types struggle to find any mainstream usage at all.
+These practices can also harm the ability to continuously transform a program, forcing the programmer to prove that everything is correct before allowing any code to run at all.